chrisjg19/JS-Password-Generator-Challenge/README.md

 # JS-Password-Generator-Challenge

-## The purpose of this Project was to work of the initial given code and create a working password generator.
+## The purpose of this project was to work off the initial given code and create a working password generator.
 It had to meet the following criterias:

 ```
 GIVEN I need a new, secure password